odpi/data-governance/data-privacy-pack/README.md

 * Reacting to/managing real privacy incidents as they occur.

-The initial phase is to
+The initial phase is to identify the roles and activities around the lifecycle of a digital service.

 The data privacy pack is made up of documentation and pre-built metadata elements that can be loaded into an open metadata compliant repository and shared across an open metadata